eyeofparadox/eyeofparadox.github.io/content/posts/2018/09/musings-on-physics-metaphysics/index.md

 In quantum field theory, the vacuum state is the quantum state with the lowest possible energy; it contains no physical particles, and is the energy of the ground state.

 This is also called the zero point energy; the energy of a system at a temperature of zero.
 (Aug 3, 2011) Many physicists believe that "the vacuum holds the key to a full understanding of nature" \[Davies (1985), p.
 104\]

-Davies, P. C. W. (1985).
-Superforce: The Search for a Grand Unified Theory of Nature.
+Davies, P. C. W. (1985). _Superforce: The Search for a Grand Unified Theory of Nature_.
 New York: Simon and Schuster.
 ISBN 0-671-47685-8.
 LCCN 84005473.
 OCLC 12397205.